oasysokubo/DeedBeef/README.md

 | $ git clone https://github.com/oasysokubo/jobber.git |
 | ---------------------------------------------------- |

-After downloaded, put all files into one directory file including the Makefile.
+After downloaded, put all java files into one directory file including the Makefile.

 Program will not be able to run without all the files being in the same directory.